 Although there are completely free solutions to get a website in place for your business, almost inevitably you will need to move to some form of a paid website if you are serious about promoting your business.
 Whether you build the website yourself or pay someone to build it for you, a website has become an essential ingredient for almost any business looking to be found online.
 Make sure that your website has these 6 elements to make it great and optimized for SEO.

-Promoting your business by advertising it online can be done in a couple of different ways.
+Promoting your business through online advertising can be done in a couple of different ways.
 You can pay for banner ads on websites like Yahoo, or on websites who partner with Google to allow Google to place ads on their sites.
 Alternatively, you can do search advertising where you pay to have your ad show up in Google (or other search engines) when someone searches for a particular keyword or phrase.
-Facebook Advertising can be an inexpensive way to promote your business – we’ve successfully helped customers with just a $50 Facebook marketing budget.

 Advertising online can be tricky, but the benefit is that you can get traffic to your website quickly.
 If you optimize your campaigns right, advertising online is a sustainable way to promote your businesses and generate a steady stream of customers.